How Much Do You Need to Save to Retire by 40?

 There is no magic number that you can point to and say that is how much you need to set aside to pay for retirement living.
 However, there is a general estimation rule.
 Take your projected annual expenses during retirement and multiply this amount by the number 25.
-This will help you estimate how much you will need to reach your early retirement goal.
+This calculation will help you estimate how much you will need to reach your early retirement goal.
 The retirement savings benchmark assumes that you can withdraw 4% of your investments each year without substantial risk of running out of money.

 Here is a brief example of the 4% withdrawal guideline in action.
 Let’s assume your retirement income goal is to generate $40,000 of investment income per year.
 To meet this goal, you would need to save approximately $1 million at your desired age of retirement.
-Now let’s look at a 25-year-old earning $50,000 a year with the ability to save half of their income for 15 years.
+Now let’s look at a 25-year-old individual, earning $50,000 a year who saves half of their income for 15 years.
 Assuming a moderately aggressive 7% average annual rate of return, $25,000 invested per year would grow to just over $628,000.

 It is important to note that the 4% withdrawal rule is more of a guideline than a guarantee.
 Recent academic research has challenged the 4% rule for sustainable retirement account withdrawals.
 Lower withdrawal rates have been shown to increase the probability rates that the retirement nest egg will be there throughout your retirement years.

 The reality for early retirees with a long withdrawal period is that the future is uncertain, and it is important to maintain some flexibility when creating a retirement income plan.